Altinity/tableau-connector-for-clickhouse/README.md

-# Altinity Tableau Connector for ClickHouse
+# Altinity Tableau Connector for ClickHouse¬Æ

 This connector is a Tableau extension that improves compatibility between Tableau and ClickHouse.
 The connector gives users full access to Tableau data modeling and exploration features on ClickHouse data.
 Connector is extension that still needs database driver to comunicate with ClickHouse.
 Tableau does support 2 driver types: ODBC and JDBC.
 So there are 2 versions of this connector that are based on these protocols.
 Decision which one to use should be based on what operating system you use to run Tableau Dekstop (or Server).
 Windows platform has good support of ODBC protocol and its much easier to install ClickHouse ODBC driver on Windows.
 So if you use Windows then its better to go with ODBC version.
 If you run Tableau Desktop on Mac or want that your Tableau dashboards work on any platform (Windows, MacOS, Linux, Tableau Cloud) - you should use JDBC connector.